 Only occasionally leaving the water, the hellbender makes little use of its lungs.
 Indeed, one individual survived after having its lungs surgically removed.
 The salamander absorbs most of its oxygen from the water through its skin, the folds of which maximize surface area.
 Young hellbenders have gills, which they lose after about 18 months.

 Though some populations remain healthy, the hellbender is listed as Near Threatened by the IUCN and is close to qualifying for Vulnerable status, mainly due to habitat loss and degradation.
 The Ozark Hellbender is particularly imperiled, drastic population declines documented in the late 1980s and 1990s.
-It is listed as Endangered in Missouri and may soon be listed as Endangered federally.
+In 2011, it was listed as Endangered federally as per the Endangered Species Act.